arwhirang/recursive_chemprot/README.md

 &ensp;Extract the data zipped files inside the data folder.
 All data is not the original data.(pre-processed data)
 &ensp;Word embedding is not included. visit : http://evexdb.org/pmresources/vec-space-models/
 &ensp;Original Challenge data is in the biocreative site : http://www.biocreative.org/resources/corpora/chemprot-corpus-biocreative-vi/ (login required)
 &ensp;*update: biocreative site has been changed to ==> https://biocreative.bioinformatics.udel.edu
+&ensp;*update: original biocreative site is opened again!

 ## Training and Testing:
 tree-LSTM